irfanhakim-as/wg-quicker/README.md

 > [!NOTE]
 > First and foremost, activating and deactivating WireGuard profiles (configurations) requires at least a single WireGuard client configuration (`.conf`) file to be available in the system.
 Please refer to [this guide](https://github.com/irfanhakim-as/linux-wiki/blob/master/topics/wireguard.md#macos) on how to set that up.

-1. First and foremost, activating and deactivating WireGuard profiles (configurations) requires at least a single WireGuard client configuration (`.conf`) file to be available in the system.
-Please refer to [this guide](https://github.com/irfanhakim-as/linux-wiki/blob/master/topics/wireguard.md#macos) on how to set that up.

-2. Run the command as is to toggle the currently active WireGuard profile:
+1. Run the command as is to toggle the currently active WireGuard profile:

     ```sh
     wg-quicker